-On Hadoop, Spark on MR3 can run in client mode in which the Spark driver is executed not in a Yarn container but in an ordinary process on the same node where Spark on MR3 is launched.
-(Spark on MR3 does not support cluster mode in which the Spark driver is executed in a Yarn container.)
+On Hadoop, Spark on MR3 can run in client mode in which a Spark driver is executed not in a Yarn container but in an ordinary process on the same node where Spark on MR3 is launched.
+It does not support cluster mode in which a Spark driver is executed in a Yarn container.

-To run the Spark driver (in client mode),
+To run a Spark driver (in client mode),

 which in turn executes the script